Pietro Scalia: Early life and education

+Career

 After his MFA, a couple of short films, a screenplay, two video documentaries, and a 16 mm thesis film, he returned to Europe to pursue his desire to become a film director.
-Shortly afterwards, he returned to United States on a work visa to pursue his career in Hollywood as a film editor.
-He began as an editor on Andrei Konchalovski's Shy People.
+Shortly afterward, he returned to the United States on a work visa to pursue his career in Hollywood as a film editor.
+He began as an editor on Andrei Konchalovsky's Shy People.
 Later, he received an assistant editor position working with Oliver Stone.
 However, it was not easy to get the job.
 Scalia admired Oliver Stone's work, especially Salvador, so he decided he wanted to work with that director.
 He got a contact through the sister of one of the assistant editors.
 Scalia worked on such films as Wall Street (1987) and Talk Radio (1988).
 He later continued as an associate editor on Born on the Fourth of July and as an additional editor on The Doors.

 After five years of working with Oliver Stone, Scalia was finally asked to fully edit a film.
 It was JFK, for which Scalia and his co-editor, Joe Hutshing, were honored with an Academy Award for Film Editing.
 Craig McKay was nominated the same year for editing The Silence of the Lambs.
 Scalia edited a sequel to the movie, Hannibal ten years later.
 He also received a BAFTA Award and A.C.E.
 Award for his work.

 Pietro Scalia worked with Bernardo Bertolucci on Little Buddha (1993) and Stealing Beauty (1996), as well as with Sam Raimi on The Quick and the Dead (1995).
 He earned two more Academy Award nominations: first in 1997 for Good Will Hunting and second in 2000 for Gladiator, and a second Academy Award for director Ridley Scott's Black Hawk Down.
 He also edited G.I.
 Jane and a pilot episode of a TV series American Gothic in late 1990s.

 In the recent years, Scalia edited such movies as Levity (2003) directed by Ed Solomon, a documentary entitled Ashes and Snow, The Great Raid directed by John Dahl, and Memoirs of a Geisha, one of the most publicized movies of 2005, directed by Rob Marshall.
 Scalia also worked on Hannibal Rising, a movie that tells a story of a teenaged Hannibal and his young sister Mischa Lecter after their parents are killed in World War II.
-It was directed by Peter Webber and released in 2006.
+It was directed by Peter Webber and released in 2007.
 He has a long lasting relationship with Ridley Scott working on movies such as American Gangster in 2007, Body of Lies in 2008 and Robin Hood in 2010.
 Most recently he worked with director Ridley Scott on The Martian, released in October 2015.
 In May 2017, Scalia replaced editor Chris Dickens on the film Solo: A Star Wars Story, which was released in May 2018.

+Personal life

 He lives in Los Angeles with his wife Teresa Sparks and two children, Julian and Maia Scalia.